 TR Series Post (Ø1/2" Posts) System

-The PDA housing can be mounted vertically or horizontally on a TR Series Post using the 8-32 (M4) threaded holes.
+The PDA housing can be mounted vertically or horizontally on a TR Series Post using the threaded holes for 8-32 (M4 on metric versions).
+Select PDA housings feature universally threaded holes for both 8-32 and M4 threads.

 Lens Tube System